 - Right Behind Me: When Bob and the captain have a heart-to-heart talk about how Elvis Presley's presence has caused the crew's behavior to change for the worst and how they can't just tell him to leave the ship, they both turn around and see him.
 They then turn back and Bob claims they weren't talking about him, since there are plenty of Elvises.
 Thankfully, he is just as disappointed as them about it.

-- Rousseau Was Right: A space custom agent run an emotional scan on the crew and find them to have too much repressed emotions, what he judges the reason why Earthling are more aggressive than most races, safe for Pétrolia and Serge, both having never lived on
+- Rousseau Was Right: A space custom agent run an emotional scan on the crew and find them to have too much repressed emotions, what he judges the reason why Earthling are more aggressive than most races, safe for Pétrolia and Serge, both having never lived on Earth (and Serge is a robot), implying it's more society than humanity that is inherently corrupt.

 - Running Gag: The best way to stop Brad is to simply karate chop his neck and exclaim "No, Brad!".